Brăila Municipal Stadium: Construction

-The old stadium Vasile Roiata was demolished between December 1970 and February 1971, also Dacia Unirea Brăila moves his home ground to Progresul Stadium during the construction.
+The old stadium Vasile Roaită was demolished between December 1970 and February 1971, also Dacia Unirea Brăila moves his home ground to Progresul Stadium during the construction.

 Construction of the new stadium were held for 4 years and on 21 August 1974 was inaugurated.

 Facilities

 The venue holds 20,154 people and from this capacity only 6,814 are seats.
 Also only 1,038 seats are covered at Main Stand.
 200 VIP seats are available, with another 20 seats allotted for the press; the stadium has 21 entries and 50 parking spaces.